Diversity News – Spring 2019

 Diversity News – Autumn 2018

+Welcome to our latest Diversity Trust newsletter.
 First off, I’d like to say “hello” to all of our wonderful supporters.
 My name is Maisy.
 I’ve joined the Diversity Trust as a Communications Associate, helping out with all things digital!
-So, as the newbee I get the job of writing the newsletter introduction – the bit that lures you in and keeps you reading.
-I’ve written many an introduction, sticking to formal, functional, quick and simple templates – but this one is going to be different.
+So, as the newbee I get the job of writing the newsletter introduction – the bit that … Continued

 Diversity News – Summer 2018